Introduction

 Now that we've seen the basic usage of the time command, let's take a closer look at the output it provides.
 Understanding these metrics is crucial for proper performance analysis.

-When you ran the time command in the previous step, you saw three different time measurements:
+When you ran the time command in the previous step, you saw several time measurements presented in a single line:

 For our simple script, all these times were very small because the script does very little work.